 To TGbf Editor: Please modify the text on P201L17-L18 in D1.0 as follows.

-The sensing responder shall set Sensing Type RX Initiator subfield to the same value that was in the Sensing Measurement Setup frame.
+The sensing responder shall set Sensing Type RX Initiator subfield to the same value that was in the DMG Sensing Measurement Setup Request frame.
 If present, the Peer Orientation field contains the azimuth and elevation of the sensing initiator as measured by sensing responder.
 If present, the LCI field contains the location of the sensing initiator.

 CID 2173